apache/inlong-website/docs/user_guide/example.md

 $ docker exec -it agent sh
 ```

-Then we create a directory of `.inlong`, and new a file named `bid.local` (Here bid is the business id) and fill in the configuration of Dataproxy as follows.
+Then we create a directory of `.inlong`, and new a file named `groupid.local` (Here groupId is group id showed on data access in inlong-manager) and fill in the configuration of Dataproxy as follows.
 ```
 $ mkdir .inlong
 $ cd .inlong